leonardomaier/thg-api/README.md

 ## How to run

-If you have Docker installed, just run:
+If you have Docker installed, just run the command below in the root folder:

 ```bash
 docker-compose -f docker-compose.yml up --build
 ```
-Otherwise you need to make sure you have `fastapi` (`pip install fastapi`) CLI installed and then run:
+Otherwise you need to make sure you have `fastapi` (`pip install fastapi`) CLI installed and then run in the root folder:

 ```bash
 fastapi run app/main.py --port 80
 ```
+The API should be available at `http://localhost:80`

 ## Overview